infinum/dotnet-handbook/Api/Documentation/Swagger.md

 To use Swagger you  need to install one of the NuGet packages that support it and configure it for your needs.
 In their documentation, Microsoft suggests using two packages - [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) or [NSwag](https://github.com/RicoSuter/NSwag).
 In the example below, we will focus on configuration for Swashbuckle, but other package have a similar principle.

 The configuration consists of two parts.
 The first one is the configuration of a Swagger service which configures document information.
-That can be specified in the service configuration part of the `Program.cs` (or in older versions in `Startup.ConfigureServices()`):
+That can be specified in the service configuration part in `Program.cs` (or in older versions in `Startup.ConfigureServices()`):

 ```c#
 builder.Services.AddSwaggerGen(options =>